MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

 ### Sending files

-1. The technician must select the **text chat** to start sharing files to the remote collaborator.
+1. The technician selects **text chat** to start sharing files with the remote collaborator.

 2. In the text chat, the technician can see the **Attachment** and **Image** icons, as seen in the following screenshot.